PouryaSoleimani/NEXT-V13/TUTORIAL.md

 <!-- ^ LAYOUT.TSX FILE IN APP ROUTER -->
-8 - LAYOUT.TSX File is like -app.tsx file in {FILE ROUTER} but we use regular html tags in it
+8 - LAYOUT.TSX File is like -app.tsx file in {FILE ROUTER} but we use regular html tags in it -- We can also create custom layouts for different routes . for example if we set a layout for one route , all of the subroutes will receive that layout
+---- to create a custom layout for a special route , we must create a {layout.tsx} file in the folder , and do just like the main {layout.tsx} page